by Rob Kirby

 Rob: Order minimality?

 Lou: Yeah, order minimal.
-So, yeah, this is something that Pillay and [e8] (see also [e7]).
+So, yeah, this is something that Pillay and Steinhorn and Julia Knight — they wrote [e8] (see also [e7]).
 So after I gave some talks about this, which Anand Pillay and Steinhorn attended, they made this into a definition: they called it \( o \)-minimal.
 Which stands for order minimal, and thought of it as analogous to an existing notion called strongly minimal, which existed already in model theory.
-So that’s also when I realized, “Aha, there is really a whole industry there that one should really pay attention to.”and — they wrote
+So that’s also when I realized, “Aha, there is really a whole industry there that one should really pay attention to.”

 I’ve always been most interested in understanding rather concrete structures, where one of the main things you want is, for example, quantifier elimination or model completeness.
 It means that you already can understand a lot about it, and these are also often the main tools that you need to prove other properties like, you know, NIP or stability or whatever.